 You can purchase cameras ranging from $500 – $5,000 for the fancy 4k kind.
-You may also need to purchase lenses and lighting equipment, as well as video editing software.
+You may also need to purchase lenses, lighting equipment, and video editing software.

-If you need training for using video editing software, factor in a few hundred dollars more.
+If you need training forto use software, factor in a few hundred dollars more.
 There are also free resources on YouTube that can help with this.

 Starting a videography business could easily involve an initial investment of $10,000.

-If you are shooting weddings or events you can expect to make between $100 – $300 an hour depending on your skill level and experience.
-Some videographers charge a day rate while others have a menu of different options for clients to choose from.
+If you are shooting weddings or events, you can expect to make between $100 – $300 an hour, depending on your skill level and experience.
+Some videographers charge a daily rate while others have different options for clients to choose from.

 35. Business Coach

-3.5 million new businesses are started each year in the United States, and many of the small businesses will need coaches to help with things such as business planning and legal advice.
+3.5 million new businesses are started each year in the United States, and many small businesses will need coaches to help with business planning and legal advice.